Towards three-dimensional conformal probability: General context

 \section{General context}

 The typical calculus sequence in North American universities goes as follows: Calculus I (differentiation in one variable), Calculus II (integration in one variable), Calculus III (differentiation and integration in finitely many variables).
 As is well known, the programmatic content of this sequence was worked out at the heuristic level by Newton, Leibniz and others in the 17th century.
-Yet it almost took two more centuries in order to become a fully rigorous part of mathematics.
+Yet it almost took two more centuries in order for it to become a fully rigorous part of mathematics.
 One may argue that this sequence continues well into the graduate curriculum, and far beyond, into the unknown.
 Calculus IV (differentiation in infinitely many variables) relates to the calculus of variations and the notions of Gateau and Fr\'echet differentiability.
 It became well understood in the beginning of the 20th century.
 By contrast, Calculus V (integration in infinitely many variables or functional integration) is at a less advanced stage.
 It started with the construction of Wiener measure for Brownian motion and most of modern probability theory or stochastic calculus can be seen as an effort to develop Calculus V. A deep theory for functional integration has been invented by Kenneth G. Wilson, namely, {\em renormalization group} (RG) theory.
 It is largely heuristic.
 However, as emphasized in~\cite{BrydgesPrague} it is a {\em systematic} calculus with a wide range of applications.
-Indeed, a search on Google Scholar with the exact phrase ``renormalization group'' returns more than 160,000 articles!
-Most of this literature is non-rigorous and belongs to physics but there is also a subtantial body of work where the RG is implemented in a mathematically rigorous way.
+Indeed, a search on Google Scholar with the exact phrase ``renormalization group'' returns more than 206,000 articles!
+Most of this literature is not mathematically rigorous and belongs to physics, but there is also a substantial body of work where the RG is implemented in a mathematically rigorous way.
 The contents of this program fall within this research area known as rigorous RG theory or modern constructive quantum field theory.
 Rigorous RG theory started with the results~\cite{BleherS1,BleherS2} on hierarchical models and it was shown to work in the Euclidean case in~\cite{GawedzkiKgr3}.
-Recent results in the field are: 1) Falco's work on the Coulomb gas in 2D~\cite{Falco1,Falco2}; 2) the series of articles~\cite{BauerschmidtBS1,BauerschmidtBS2,BauerschmidtBS3,BauerschmidtBS4,BauerschmidtBS5,BrydgesS1,BrydgesS2,BrydgesS3,BrydgesS4,SladeT} by Bauerschmidt, Brydges, Slade and Tomberg on the $N$-component $\phi^4$ model in four dimensions, including $N=0$ or the weakly self-avoiding walk; and 3) the work by Chandra, Guadagni and the author~\cite{AbdesselamCG0,AbdesselamCG1,AbdesselamCG2,Chandra} on the $p$-adic {\em Brydges-Mitter-Scoppola} (BMS) model.
-The latter is both easier {\em and} harder than 2).
-It is easier since it deals with a hierarchical rather than Euclidean model, although one must stress that the methods used are {\em not} ad hoc ones which only apply to hierarchical models (as, e.g., in the old work~\cite{BleherS1,BleherS2}) but ones which have been developed and shown to work {\em in the Euclidean setting}~\cite{BrydgesMS,AbdesselamCMP}.
-It is harder since the regime studied is below the upper critical dimension and involves a nontrivial RG fixed point corresponding to a highly {\em non-Gaussian} scaling limit (the word ``highly'' will be explained later).
+Recent results in the field are: 1) Falco's work on the Coulomb gas in 2D~\cite{Falco1,Falco2}; 2) the series of articles~\cite{BauerschmidtBS1,BauerschmidtBS2,BauerschmidtBS3,BauerschmidtBS4,BauerschmidtBS5,BrydgesS1,BrydgesS2,BrydgesS3,BrydgesS4,SladeT} by Bauerschmidt, Brydges, Slade and Tomberg on the $N$-component $\phi^4$ model in four dimensions, including $N=0$ or the weakly self-avoiding walk; 3) the work by Chandra, Guadagni and the author~\cite{AbdesselamCG0,AbdesselamCG1,AbdesselamCG2,Chandra} on the $p$-adic fractional $\phi_{3}^{4}$ model; and more recently 4) the work of Lohmann, Slade and Wallace on the Archimedean fractional $\phi_{3}^{4}$ model~\cite{Slade,LohmannSW}.
+The items 3) and 4) are particularly challenging since the regime studied is below the upper critical dimension and involves a nontrivial RG fixed point corresponding to a highly {\em non-Gaussian} scaling limit (the word ``highly'' will be explained later).